tarantool/ansible-cartridge/doc/scenario.md

 that is already in cluster.
 This instance should be used for joining other instances (otherwise two different clusters are created).
 This instance is called `control_instance` and is used for editing topology and configuring cluster (auth, config and so on).
 Generally, `connect_to_membership` step can be skipped if you definitely know some instance that is already joined to cluster.
-The solution is to set `control_instance` fact manually and remove `connect_to_membership` step from scenario:
+The solution is to set `cartridge_control_instance` fact manually and remove `connect_to_membership` step from scenario:

 ```yaml
 # edit_topology_playbook.yml